 Roan: like roam but with n instead of m at the end

-How did you come up with the names in Air Awakens?
+How do you come up with the names of your characters?

 Do you base characters off yourself or real people?

 Yes and no. There are personality traits in all my characters that come from myself or people I know.
 And sometimes the situations the characters find themselves in, or the struggles they have surrounding friendship and hardship, are drawn from situations myself or my friends have been in.
 But it’s not a “one for one” situation.
 I can’t say 100% of this character is based off 100% of this person.
 It’s more like 60% of this character is based off 4 people I know and then 40% has evolved naturally from what that blend brings in the world the character is in.

 I had the fortune of growing up in a home where books were prevalent and reading was encouraged.
 C.S.
 Lewis’s The Chronicles of Narnia were the first chapter books I’d ever read.
 I was surrounded by Robin Hobb, Anne McCaffrey, J. R. R. Tolkien, Robert Jordan — I knew their names and their work from an early age.

 As a product of the Harry Potter generation I also have to say J.K.
 Rowling.
 Additionally, I was exposed to the works of Dave Duncan in my high school years at a very formative time, and his A Man Of His Word series truly changed the way I viewed fantasy.

 What is your favorite and least favorite part of writing fantasy?

 Everything comes down to the world building.
 It is the most exciting part, the most rewarding element, and one of the hardest to manage.
 It’s exciting because you get to craft a world from the ground up.
 Everything is possible if you can imagine it.
 It’s challenging to think of things in a new way, honor tropes or subvert expectations.